Conformal transformations and equivariance in unbounded KK-theory: Conformally generated cycles and twisted spectral triples

 Hence \( (⟨D⟩ ⊗ 1) l t r (⟨D⟩^{-1} ⊗ 1) \) is \( C \)-matched.
 Applying Proposition \ref{proposition:compactly-supp-state-temp-bdd},

 is an adjointable operator on \( E \), and so \( (1 \otimes ψ)(l t r) \dom D ⊆ \dom D \).
 By Proposition \ref{proposition:logarithmic-transform}, the commutator \( [L_D, (1 \otimes ψ)(l t r)] \) is bounded.
-By the Leibniz rule, \( [L_D, b] \) is bounded for all \( b \) in the $*$-algebra generated by \( \left\{ (1 \otimes ψ)(\mathscr{L T R}) | ψ ∈ \mathscr{S}_c(C) \right\} \).
-This is dense in \( C^*((1 \otimes ψ)(\mathscr{L T R}) | ψ ∈ \mathscr{S}_c(C)) \), which includes \( A \). \end{proof}
+By the Leibniz rule, \( [L_D, b] \) is bounded for all \( b \) in the $*$-algebra generated by \( \left\{ (1 \otimes ψ)(\mathscr{L T R}) \mid ψ ∈ \mathscr{S}_c(C) \right\} \).
+This is dense in \( C^*((1 \otimes ψ)(\mathscr{L T R}) \mid ψ ∈ \mathscr{S}_c(C)) \), which includes \( A \). \end{proof}

-In principle, the logarithmic transform, if carried out piece-by-piece, could be used to produce KK-classes from ``multi-twisted'' spectral triples which have appeared in the literature, such as for quantum groups \cite{Kaad_2020} and dynamical systems \cite{Kaad_2022}.
+In principle, the logarithmic transform, if carried out piece-by-piece, could be used to produce KK-classes from `multi-twisted' spectral triples which have appeared in the literature, such as for quantum groups \cite{Kaad_2025} and dynamical systems \cite{Kaad_2020}.
 (See also \cite{Dabrowski_2022}, where an approach similar to that of \cite{Sitarz_2015} is used to obtain ordinary spectral triples from partial conformal rescalings.)
-The development of such a framework would be beyond the scope of this paper.
+An example of this can be found in \cite[\S II.4.1]{Masters_2025a}.
+In \cite{Fries_2025a}, a framework is developed to account for a different kind of `multidirectional' behaviour, under the name of \emph{tangled spectral triple}.
+However, it is not clear whether conformally generated cycles and tangled spectral triples can be reconciled; we leave this for the future.